-My dear Father, my dear Mother: I thank you for the three-day pickled yam.
-It was delicious.
-Thank you for the dried persimmons.
-And the rice cakes.
-They were delicious, too.
+My dear Father, my dear Mother, I enjoyed the delicious three-day tororo soup, the dried persimmons, and the rice cakes.

-My dear Brother Toshio, and my dear Sister: I thank you for the sushi.
-It was delicious.
+My dear Brother Toshio, and my dear Sister, I enjoyed the delicious sushi.

-My dear Brother Katsumi, and my dear Sister: The wine and apples were delicious.
-I thank you.
+My dear Brother Katsumi, and my dear Sister, I enjoyed the delicious wine and apples.

-My dear Brother Iwao, and my dear Sister: I thank you.
-The basil-flavored rice, and the Nanban pickles were delicious.
+My dear Brother Iwao, and my dear Sister, I enjoyed the delicious shiso herbal rice, and the nanban zuke pickles.

-My dear Brother Kikuzo, and my dear Sister: The grape juice and Yomeishu were delicious.
-I thank you.
+My dear Brother Kikuzo, and my dear Sister, I enjoyed the delilcious grape juice and Yomeishu wine.
+I enjoyed them.
 And thank you, my dear Sister, for the laundry you always did for me.

-My dear Brother Kozo and my dear Sister: I thank you for the rides you gave me in your car, to and fro.
-The mongo-cuttlefish was delicious.
-I thank you.
+My dear Brother Kozo and my dear Sister, I thank you for the rides you gave me in your car, to and fro.
+I enjoyed the delicioius mongo-cuttlefish.

-Yukio-kun, Hideo-kun, Mikio-kun, Toshiko-chan, Hideko-chan, Ryosuke-kun, Takahisa-kun, Miyoko-chan, Yukie-chan, Mitsue-chan, Akira-kun, Yoshiyukikun, Keiko-chan, Koei-kun, Yu-chan, Kii-chan, Shoji-kun: May you grow up to be fine people.
+Sachio-kun, Hideo-kun, Mikio-kun, Toshiko-chan, Hideko-chan, Ryosuke-kun, Takahisa-kun, Miyoko-chan, Yukie-chan, Mitsue-chan, Akira-kun, Yoshiyuki-kun, Keiko-chan, Koei-kun, Yu-chan, Kii-chan, Shoji-kun: May you grow up to be fine people.

-My dear Father and my dear Mother, Kokichi is too tired to run anymore.
-I beg you to forgive me.
-Your hearts must never have rested worrying and caring for me.
+My dear Father and my dear Mother, your Kokichi is too tired to run anymore.
+Please forgive him.
+He is sorry to have worried you all the time.

-My dear Father and Mother, Kokichi would have liked to live by your side.
+My dear Father and Mother, Kokichi would have liked to have lived by your side.